QuiltMC/quilt-mappings/CONTRIBUTING.md

 and/or tools used.

 **Required Approvals**: 1
-- At least 1 approval must come directly from a Mappings team member
+- Only members of the QSL Core Team count for approvals in PRs targeting the toolchain.

-**Final Comment Period**:
+**Final Comment Period**: 2 days
-- Snapshots: 1 day
-- Releases: 2 days

 ### Other

 Trivial fixes that do not require review (e.g. typos) are exempt from this policy.
 Mappings team members should double-check with other members of the team on Discord before pushing a commit or merging a PR without going through this process.